June 15, 2021

-Eugene Area Radio Stations – EARS – a non-profit trade association comprised of all Eugene area radio stations recently awarded $6,000 in scholarships to student volunteers on school radio stations in Oregon.
+Eugene Area Radio Stations – EARS – a non-profit trade association comprised of all Eugene area radio stations recently awarded $7,000 in scholarships to students in Oregon.
 Its goal is to support students pursuing a radio career through post-secondary education.

-Two (2) students were selected by EARS to receive 2020 scholarships, because of the student’s strong academic qualifications, current/past work at student run radio stations, community service, and their interests in a professional radio career.
+Three (3) students were selected by EARS to receive 2021-2022 academic year scholarships, because of the student’s strong academic qualifications, current/past work at student run radio stations, community service, and their declared interests in a professional radio career.

 A career in radio broadcasting is fun, challenging, and provides the foundation for a lifetime of community involvement.
 Radio is alive and growing despite the introduction of digitally delivered audio.
 In Lane County over 91% of all adults over 12 years old listen to free, over-the-air radio every week.
 That’s over 286,000 radio listeners every week.